maor91/connect-four/README.md

 # connect-four

-This is a connect-four project that i have develop during my BSc degree, using Windows Forms.
+This is a connect-four project that i have developed during my BSc degree, using Windows Forms.